Maybe what you’re really asking: does my web design impact SEO or in other words, my Google ranking?

 Yet, very often, businesses forget about many of the things that make a website SEO-friendly.
 This can be compared to biking the most important race of their ecommerce business without handle bars for steering.

-Simply put: search engine optimisation is never complete, or successful enough to pass all those algorithms, unless it is combined with a well thought out and responsive design.
+Simply put: search engine optimization is never complete, or successful enough to pass all those algorithms, unless it is combined with a well thought out and responsive design.

 Designing for SERPs